spryker/docker-sdk/docs/07-deploy-file/01-deploy-file.md

 When merging deploy files, the deploy file builder merges duplicate parameters.
 Deploy files are merged in the following order:

-1. `project layer`: all the deploy files in `./config/deploy-templates`, except the main one.
+1. `main deploy file`: deploy file on the project layer: `deploy.*.yml`.
-2. `main deploy file`: deploy file on the project layer: `deploy.*.yml`.
+2. `project layer`: all the deploy files in `./config/deploy-templates`, except the main one.
 3. `base layer` - all the deploy files in `./**{docker-sdk-directory}**/generator/deploy-file-generator/templates`.

 During a merge, each new value of a parameter overwrites the value of the parameter from the previous deploy file.
-For example, in `deploy.yml`, memory limit is defined as follows:
+For example, in `./**{docker-sdk-directory}**/generator/deploy-file-generator/templates/services.deploy.template.yml`, memory limit is defined as follows:

 ```yaml
 image: